stemformulas/stemformulas.github.io/README.md

 ## Top contributors
-(This will eventually be a nicely presented leaderboard on the site.)
+(This could eventually be a nicely presented leaderboard on the site.)

-kevinlinxc: 9 formulas
+kevinlinxc: 12 formulas